Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Disentangled Action-Reasoning Tuning

 \section{Disentangled Action-Reasoning Tuning}

-The analysis in Figure~\ref{fig:lambda23_dist} reveals a systematic negative interaction between tool-use and reasoning under joint optimization, arising from conflicting gradient updates in a shared parameter space (Figure~\ref{fig:grad}).

-To mitigate this issue, we propose an \textit{explicit gradient isolation mechanism} between tool-use and reasoning.
-Intuitively, this can be done by isolating the gradient from tool-use exclusively update the tool parameter, while the gradients from reasoning are applied to the reasoning parameters.
+Our finding (\S~\ref{sec:diagnosis}) shows that reasoning and tool-use negatively interact (Fig.~\ref{fig:lambda23_dist}) because their gradients misalignment in shared parameter space (Fig.~\ref{fig:grad}).
+This points to a clear principle: the two capabilities should update \textbf{separate parameter subspaces}.
+A naive approach, training two independent models as a 2-Agent system, achieves this isolation but introduces additional system complexity (see Appendix~\ref{app:efficiency}).

-A straightforward solution is to train two independent models (2-Agent systems), but this approach doubles storage and deployment overhead (see Appendix~\ref{app:efficiency} for details).
-To avoid this overhead, we propose \textbf{Disentangled Action-Reasoning Tuning (DART)}, which freezes the pretrained backbone weights $W$ and introduces two disjoint LoRA adapters: $\theta^{r}=\{B_r, A_r\}$ for reasoning and $\theta^{a}=\{B_a, A_a\}$ for tool-use.
-This design enables token-level routing over a shared backbone during decoding.
+To avoid this overhead while still validating our finding, we design Disentangled Action-Reasoning Tuning (DART), a \textbf{simple yet effective} framework that achieves gradient isolation within a single model.
+Concretely, DART keeps the pretrained backbone weights $W$ frozen and attaches two disjoint LoRA adapters: $\theta^{r}=\{B_r, A_r\}$ for reasoning and $\theta^{a}=\{B_a, A_a\}$ for tool-use.
+Freezing $W$ is necessary because if $W$ is also trained, both adapters' gradients would flow into the same backbone, bringing back the interference we aim to eliminate.

-With this architecture, at each decoding step $t$, the model activates an adapter $u_t \in {r, a}$ determined by the token router $\ell(t)$ (Section~\ref{sec:preliminaries}).
-As illustrated in Figure~\ref{fig:dart_router}, token roles are partitioned by special tokens (e.g., \texttt{<search>} triggers tool-use LoRA).
-Consequently, the forward pass for the hidden state $\mathbf{h}_t$ is computed as:
+With this architecture, at each decoding step $t$, the model activates an adapter $u_t \in \{r, a\}$ determined by the token router $\ell(t)$ defined in Eq.\eqref{eq:token_router}.
+As illustrated in Fig.~\ref{fig:dart_router}, token roles are assigned by special sentinel tokens (e.g., \texttt{<search>} triggers the tool-use LoRA).
+To ensure robust routing, we extend the vocabulary so that each sentinel token is a single atomic entry, allowing the model to predict the routing signal as an indivisible unit rather than assembling it character by character.
+Keeping the router rule-based removes additional training signals from the router itself, so that any improvement observed in subsequent experiments can be attributed purely to gradient disentanglement.